 Four signs indicating faulty bath pipes

 Four things that you should check for that may constitute replacing your pipe work include discolored water, a decrease in water pressure, if you notice your pipes are exposed, and lastly what kind of materials were used to create your pipes.
-This last one will be dependant more so on the year your home was built.
+This last one will be dependent more so on the year your home was built.

-- Discolored water could mean that there is corrosion somewhere along the pipe lines.
+- Discolored water could mean that there is corrosion somewhere along the pipelines.
 When corrosion is present in your pipes, the rust will begin to break down and contaminate your water.
 Thus giving it a murky dark brown color.
 Corrosion is a huge issue to try and detect before beginning any bathroom remodel because if pipes are corroded, they can burst causing water damage, ruining all your remodel work.

 - Another tip to keep in mind when completing your bathroom remodel is that your pipes are probably in better shape than you imagined.
 Brass, galvanized steel and cast iron pipes tend to last upward of 100 years before they need to be replaced, and copper lasts upwards of about 80 years.